 Before 'Don’t Ask, Don’t Tell': Expulsions, Exclusion

-Though the U.S. military did not officially exclude LGBT service members from its ranks before the mid-20th century, “homosexual acts” were grounds for discharge as far back as the Revolutionary War.
+Though the U.S. military did not officially exclude LGBTQ service members from its ranks before the mid-20th century, “homosexual acts” were grounds for discharge as far back as the Revolutionary War.
 In the aftermath of World War I, the military made the act of sodomy a crime subject to punishment by a court-martial.

 As the nation prepared for World War II, and many psychiatrists classified homosexuality as a mental or behavioral disorder, potential servicemen began undergoing psychiatric screening as a part of the induction process.
 In 1942, military regulations began listing homosexuality as an excludable characteristic for the first time.